mouse-reeve/kyranides/transcription.md

 and Gangrenes_.
 And it has also another very famous Virtue and Divine Efficacy; for it cures the King's Evil, and putrid Ulcers and Gangrenes, and eating Sores, made up with _Aristolochia_ into Plaster.
-And its Root rosted brings a good Colour into the Face, and a tender Skin. _And it takes out Moles, Corns, and Freckles; Mixt with Flower of bitter Vetch and Fœnugreek, it takes away Corns, Freckles and black Moles.
+And its Root rosted brings a good Colour into the Face, and a tender Skin. _And it takes out Moles, Corns, and Freckles; Mixt with Flower of bitter Vetch and Fœnugreek, it takes away Corns, Freckles and black Moles_.
 And boiled with Oyl till it congeals, it congeals, it is good for the same.
 And the Root broken in Wine, takes away Lividness of the Eyes and Whitlows. _For a Swelling_.
 It an ends any Ulcer of the Genitals, and dissipates and disperses Swellings. _For the Epilepsie_.
 An ounce of it given every day for a Year with _Oxymel_, cures it. _For the Apoplexy and Swimming in the Head, and Biting of
 Serpents, and Miscarriage_.
 It is also good for Apoplectick and Vertiginous Persons: Give